aer0ss/aerofs/docs/engineering/design/customer-analytics.md

 Every event will have the following fields:

 - **event:** The type of the event that the JSON object represents
-- **distinct_id**: This is a special Mixpanel field used for certain grouping functionality in Mixpanel's front-end.
-We will pass in the Customer ID on every event we generate.
+- **customer_name**: We will retrieve the Customer Name and pass it in this field in order to allow segmenting by Customer.
 - **time:** A timestamp indicating when the event happened.
 By including the timestamp on the event itself, we allow ourselves to batch events or import old events.
 - **token**: The Mixpanel project's token.
 This identifies which project in Mixpanel should receive the event.
 (TODO: figure out when this gets added to an event)

+Conditional fields:
+- **distinct_id**: This is a special Mixpanel field used for certain grouping functionality in Mixpanel's front-end.
+In order to track Active Users, we will pass in a hash of the user_id in this field, for the appropriate events.

 Additionally, arbitrary property fields can be added to an event to describe the context in which it occurred, or to give further clarifications about what type of event has occurred.
 For example,